aldro61/microbiome-summer-school-2017/sections/basics/README.md

 ### Assessing the accuracy of a model

-Show various metrics to measure the accuracy of a model
+Many metrics can be used to measure the correctness of a model's predictions.
+In this tutorial, we will use the following metrics:

+#### Classification

+**Accuracy:** the proportion of correct predictions in a set of examples (best: 1, worst: 0).

+#### Regression

+**Coefficient of determination:** the square of the correlation coefficient (best: 1, worst: 0).

 ## Interpretable vs black-box models